 Canned corn is an incredible side dish as-is, but heating it up with some butter and seasonings really helps to elevate the dish.
 From the sweet, crunchy corn to the rich added tastes, this is one side dish everyone can agree on!

 We use canned corn a lot around here because keeping it on hand is so easy.
-It's one of our go-to veggies, and it's not hard to see why.
-If you love buttered corn, you should check out our Air Fryer Canned Corn Recipe too!
+It's also one of the Foods to Stockpile On a Budget.
+Corn is one of our go-to veggies, and it's not hard to see why.
+It's versatile, filling and delicious.

 Jump to: